Changelog

 Included in the job-role path and certification are learning material and hands-on labs that focus on how attackers actually approach wireless environments: reconnaissance, exploiting weak configurations, credential attacks, evil twins, captive portals, and full corporate Wi-Fi attack chains for anyone who wants to properly understand and test wireless security, not just check a box.

-Get started with HTB CWPE here or learn more on our blog.
+Get started with HTB CWPE here or learn more on our blog here.

 The